swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

   ///     test function (including all cases if it is parameterized.)
   ///   - test: The test under which `function` is being performed.
   ///   - testCase: The test case, if any, under which `function` is being
   ///     performed.
-This is `nil` when invoked on a suite.
+When invoked on a suite, the value of this argument is
+  ///     `nil`.
   ///
   /// - Throws: Whatever is thrown by `function`, or an error preventing
   ///   execution from running correctly.
+An error thrown from this method is
+  ///   recorded as an issue associated with `test`.
+If an error is thrown
+  ///   before `function` is called, the corresponding test will not run.
   ///
-  /// This function is called for each ``Trait`` on a test suite or test
-  /// function which has a non-`nil` value for ``Trait/customTestExecutor-1dwpt``.
+  /// When the testing library is preparing to run a test, it finds all traits
+  /// applied to that test (including those inherited from containing suites)
+  /// and asks each for the value of its
+  /// ``Trait/customTestExecutor-1dwpt`` property.
+It then calls this method on
+  /// all non-`nil` instances, giving each an opportunity to perform
-  /// It allows additional work to be performed before or after the test runs.
+  /// arbitrary work before or after invoking `function`.
   ///
+  /// This method should either invoke `function` once before returning or throw
+  /// an error if it is unable to perform its custom logic successfully.
+  ///
-  /// This function is invoked once for the test its associated trait is applied
+  /// This method is invoked once for the test its associated trait is applied
   /// to, and then once for each test case in that test, if applicable.
 If a
-  /// test is skipped, this function is not invoked for that test or its cases.
+  /// test is skipped, this method is not invoked for that test or its cases.
   ///
-  /// Issues recorded by this function are associated with `test`. func execute(_ function: @Sendable () async throws -> Void, for test: Test, testCase: Test.Case?) async throws }
+  /// Issues recorded by this method are associated with `test`. func execute(_ function: @Sendable () async throws -> Void, for test: Test, testCase: Test.Case?) async throws }